Monge-Amp\`ere measures for toric metrics on abelian varieties: Toric metrics

 Let $K$ be an algebraically closed non-archimedean field with additive value group $\Gamma$.
 We consider an abelian variety $A$ over $K$.
 Recall from \cite[Theorem 9.5.4]{bombieri_gubler06:heights_diophant_geometry} that a rigidified line bundle $L$ on $A$ has a canonical metric $\metr_L$.
 If $L$ is ample, then $\metr_L$ is a continuous semipositive metric of $\Lan$ \cite[2.10]{gubler-2007b}.

-\begin{art} We first recall Raynaud's uniformization theory \cite{bosch-luetkebohmert1991}, \cite[\S 6.5]{berkovich-book}.
-There is a unique compact subgroup $A_0$ of $A^\an$, which is an analytic subdomain, and the generic fiber of a formal group scheme $\Afrak_0$ over $\kcirc$, whose special fiber is a semiabelian variety.
+\begin{art} We first recall Raynaud's uniformization theory \walter{based on Raynaud's program announced in \cite{raynaud70} and worked out by Bosch and L\"utkebohmert \cite{bosch-luetkebohmert1991}, see also \cite[\S 6.5]{berkovich-book} for the formulations in the language of Berkovich spaces.} There is a unique compact subgroup $A_0$ of $A^\an$, which is an analytic subdomain, and the generic fiber of a formal group scheme $\Afrak_0$ over $\kcirc$, whose special fiber is a semiabelian variety.
 There is a unique formal affine torus $\T_0$ over $\kcirc$, which is a closed formal subgroup of $\Afrak_0$, and we have an exact sequence